Fu, Zheng John

 Biochemistry, Cancer Biology, Cell and Developmental Biology

-Signaling mechanism of protein kinases in development and disease
+Cell signaling of protein kinases in development and disease

 My broad research interest is the molecular and cellular basis of human disease, with a focus on aberrant signal transduction of protein kinases and phosphorylation.
 Protein kinases comprise one of the largest and most abundant gene families in humans.
 Both inherited germ-line and somatic mutations in kinase genes have been associated with many human diseases.
 Research in my lab is currently focused on the signaling mechanism and pathophysiologic functions of ciliogenesis associated kinase 1 (CILK1), formerly known as intestinal cell kinase (ICK).
-CILK1/ICK is a highly conserved serine/threonine protein kinase that restricts cilia biogenesis and cilia length.
-We are using both in vitro cell model systems and in vivo transgenic mouse models and a wide spectrum of experimental approaches in the areas of biochemistry, cell and developmental biology, and cancer biology to address the role of CILK1/ICK in development, ciliopathies, tissue injury repair and regeneration, and colon cancer/drug resistance.
+CILK1/ICK is a widely expressed and highly conserved serine/threonine protein kinase that restricts cilia biogenesis and cilia length.
+We are using both in vitro cell model systems and in vivo transgenic mouse models and a wide spectrum of experimental approaches in the areas of biochemistry, cell and developmental biology, and cancer biology to address the role of CILK1/ICK in development, tissue injury repair and regeneration, and colon cancer/drug resistance.

 Project 2: Elucidate the role of ICK in intestinal epithelial injury repair and regeneration